juliemmasam/SchoolSimpleSystem/README.md

 This is what we have to do.
 I suggest we first start on the back-end by learning about the offline databases.
 We have three weeks to figure this out.

 *************************************************************************************************************************************

+#Updates from Emma:
+I just began developing the interfaces after having analysed the requirements of the system Hope t get the hard copy translated to the softcopy very soon